 25th April – 10th May: Transeuropa Festival, the first European transnational festival

 Fifty-three events spread over four European cities for two weeks.
-After three editions of the London Festival of Europe, the project realised by the organization European Alternatives extends itself to Bologna, Cluj and and becomes Transeuropa Festival.
+After three editions of the London Festival of Europe, the project realised by the organization European Alternatives extends itself to Bologna, Cluj and Paris and becomes Transeuropa Festival.
 The project has been conceived and planned by European Alternatives.
 FOUR CITIES, ONLY ONE FESTIVAL.

 Transeuropa is the first truly transnational festival in Europe, from the 25th April to the 10th May, a date close to Europe Day, happening simultaneously in London, Paris, Bologna and Cluj-Napoca.
 It is at once a cultural and artistic festival and a political event, which has been constructed by a team of individuals from throughout the continent.
 Partners of the event are the cultural foundations Allianz Kulturstiftung and Gulbenkian Foundation, the European Commission as well as many other associations in each of the four cities of the festival.